PIMCO seeks more emerging market assets on weak European growth

-NEW YORK, May 28 (Reuters) - Bond giant PIMCO sees weak economic growth in the euro zone over the next three to five years and, as a result, plans to add more global emerging market assets to its European portfolios, according to a report posted on the firm’s website on Tuesday.
+NEW YORK (Reuters) - Bond giant PIMCO sees weak economic growth in the euro zone over the next three to five years and, as a result, plans to add more global emerging market assets to its European portfolios, according to a report posted on the firm’s website on Tuesday.

 Andrew Balls, head of PIMCO’s European portfolio management, said that annual economic growth in the 17-nation currency bloc will not likely exceed 0.5 percent on average, and that PIMCO will seek “alternatives” such as emerging market securities to compensate for the high risk and insufficient reward of investing in European countries.